Kos & Nisyros sailing holidays

 Sailing yacht rounding Cape Koetsoempa.

-The double headed bay of Ay Sergios, Sergiou beach in the middle, and the snug anchorage on the far left.
+The double headed bay of Ag Sergios, Sergiou beach in the middle, and the snug anchorage on the far left.
 The islet of Choironisi in front.

 Agios Sergios

-Agios Sergios or Ag Sergiou - Άγιος Σέργιος is a double headed bay with the proper beach in the East cove, while the West cove Lat Long is more snug so most yachts will anchor here.
-Good protection from the Northerlies (yet try Tholos (Theologos) first), anchor over sand/weeds in 3 – 8 m.
+Ágios Sérgios or Ag Sergiou - Άγιος Σέργιος is a double headed bay with the proper beach in the east cove, while the west cove Lat Long is more snug so most yachtspersons will want to anchor here in light conditions.
+Good protection from the northerlies – still try Tholos (Theologos) first; anchor over sand/weeds in 3 – 8 m.
 A tripper boat will bring bathing guests.

 Cape Pelagousa, looking NE, with Tholos (Theologos) bay on the right.